dascritch/cpu-audio/CONTRIBUTING.md

 - You may test on some platforms.
 Mainly MacOS, iOS and Edge; and see some problems when comparing to Firefox or Chrome.
 - You can re-read my doc, and ask me some precisions.
 - You may be have a disability and you're using some accessibility tools… You're super useful !
 For sure, I missed something important for you.
-- Perhaps you can help me on the design or the logos.
+- Perhaps you can help me on translations, the design or the logos.
 - Install in your own website, test, note the bugs, [report them in the issues section of the repo](https://github.com/dascritch/cpu-audio/issues).
 If you're not enough GitHub savvy, you can [write me via this page](https://cpu.dascritch.net/pages/CPU-Audio-Player)

 If you are a developer
 ----------------------

+- Always prefer any W3C standards instead of create something.
+- Think about clean code, minimalism, small parts, expressive variables and functions.
+- Try to write a test, even for the UI.
+I know, the last part is hard, but it helps so much.
+- Categorize the tests.
+- If you add parameters, attributes, CSS variables,… keep the web component able to run without.
+- Document everything, even dead-ends.
+Someone can find interesting your regrets.

 Work by cloning the `preprod` branch.
 We merge in `master` when everything is alright.